Madivoli/Customer-Risk-Intelligence-and-Proactive-Retention-Framework/README.md

 		o	Predicted Total Spend = 10,902 - 112.25
 		o	Predicted Total Spend = $10,789.75

-•	For a customer with 6 purchases:
+•	For a customer with 10 purchases:

 		o	Predicted Total Spend = 10,902 - (22.45 * 10) = $10,697.50

-**Interpretation:** moving from 5 to 10 purchases results in an **decrease of $92.25 in predicted marketing spending**, which equates to a difference of $10,697.5 compared to $10,789.75.
-The model clearly demonstrates that e**ncouraging repeat purchases serves as a powerful strategy for reducing markting cost**.
-Each additional purchase a customer makes is projected to contribute over $90 saving in marketing expense.
+**Interpretation:** moving from 5 to 10 purchases results in a **decrease of $92.25 in predicted marketing spend**, which equates to a difference of $10,697.5 compared to $10,789.75.
+The model clearly demonstrates that **encouraging repeat purchases serves as a powerful strategy for reducing marketing cost**.
+Each additional purchase a customer makes is projected to contribute over $90 in savings in marketing expenses.

 # FINANCIAL PRODUCT ANALYSIS